Chris Columbus (filmmaker): 1991–2000: Comedies and romances

 In 1991, Columbus wrote and directed the romantic comedy-drama Only the Lonely (1991), with John Hughes serving as co-producer.
 Starring John Candy, Maureen O'Hara, Ally Sheedy, and Anthony Quinn, the film depicts a Chicago policeman who must balance his loyalty between his mother and a shy funeral home employee, a loose adaptation of Marty.
 The film managed to garner some favourable reviews despite performing tepidly at the box office.
-In 1992, Columbus returned to direct a sequel to Home Alone, titled Home Alone 2: Lost in New York.
+In 1992, Columbus returned to direct the sequel to the first film, titled Home Alone 2: Lost in New York.
 Featuring the same principal cast of its predecessor, the plot takes place one year after the events of the first film.
-The film follows Kevin McCallister as he accidentally boards the wrong flight to New York City and finds himself confronted by the same two burglars.
+The film follows Kevin McCallister as he accidentally boards the wrong flight to New York City and finds himself confronted by the two same burglars in the first film.
 Home Alone 2: Lost in New York was released on November 20, 1992, to mixed reviews, but strong box office results, grossing $359 million worldwide.
 Janet Maslin for The New York Times wrote that "Home Alone 2 may be lazily conceived, but it is staged with a sense of occasion and a lot of holiday cheer.
 The return of Mr. Culkin in this role is irresistible, even if this utterly natural comic actor has been given little new to do.
 Mr. Pesci and Mr. Stern bring great gusto to their characters' stupidity".

 Columbus' next directorial feature was Mrs. Doubtfire (1993), an adaptation of Anne Fine's novel Alias Madame Doubtfire about an unemployed father who disguises himself as a nanny so he can spend time with his children.
 Starring Robin Williams, Sally Field and Pierce Brosnan, Williams was given creative freedom to improvise his lines, provoking amusement to all of the cast and crew.
 The film was released by 20th Century Fox in November 1993 to mixed and positive reception.
 Film review aggregator Rotten Tomatoes gave the film an approval rating of 72%, praising Williams.
 Roger Ebert calls Williams "a mercurial talent who loves to dart in and out of many different characters and voices", but thought Mrs. Doubtfire "has the values and depth of a sitcom".
 However, the film performed well at the box office, earning $441.3 million worldwide.
 The film also won the Academy Award for Best Makeup, Golden Globe Award for Best Actor and Golden Globe Award for Best Picture.